- 2 cups packed brown sugar

 - Prepare grill for indirect heat, using a drip pan.
 Add wood chips to grill according to manufacturer’s directions.
 Drain turkey and discard brine.
 Rinse turkey under cold water; pat dry.
 Place the onion, orange and garlic inside cavity.
 Tuck wings under turkey; tie drumsticks together.
 Combine oils; rub over skin.

 - Place turkey over the drip pan.
 Grill, covered, over indirect medium heat for 1 hour.
-Tent turkey with foil; grill 1-2 hours longer or until a meat thermometer reads 180°.
-Cover and let stand for 15 minutes before carving.
+Tent turkey with foil; grill 1-2 hours longer or until a thermometer inserted in thickest part of thigh reads 170°-175°.
+Cover and let stand for 20 minutes before carving.
 Yield: 12 servings.

 Enjoy this recipe with a medium-bodied white wine such as Riesling or Gewürtztraminer